Sitecore/Helix.Docs/helix/principles/visual-studio/structure.rst

 A Visual Studio (VS) solution is the manifested grouping of one or more architectural *modules*, and can represent many different types of groupings.
-One VS solution could represent an entire Sitecore implementation, with all Project, Foundation and Feature layer modules managed together, while another Sitecore implementation could span multiple VS solutions, with one VS solution grouping together the all the modules which target the Commerce Engine and another VS solution housing the modules that purely target the website.
+One VS solution could represent an entire Sitecore implementation, with all Project, Foundation and Feature layer modules managed together, while another Sitecore implementation could span multiple VS solutions, with one VS solution grouping together all the modules which target the Commerce Engine and another VS solution housing the modules that purely target the website.
 You could also have additional VS solutions per tenant.